guireibar/teamcity-documentation/topics/configure-java-for-agent.md

 * Install a required Java on the agent into one of the standard locations, and restart the agent — the agent should then detect it and provide an action to use a newer Java in the web UI (see above).
 * Install a required Java on the agent and [configure the agent](#Configuring+Java) to use it.

 <note>

 In a rare case of updating the Java for the process that launches the TeamCity agent, use one of the options for the agent Java upgrade.
-Another way for Build Agent started as a __Windows service__, is to stop the service, change the `wrapper.java.command` variable in `buildAgent\launcher\conf\wrapper.conf` to point to the new `java.exe` binary, and restart the service.
+Another way for an agent started as a __Windows service__, is to stop the service, change the `wrapper.java.command` variable in `buildAgent\launcher\conf\wrapper.conf` to point to the new `java.exe` binary, and restart the service.
 </note>